-- Smoke, propane and carbon monoxide detectors need testing - they may not work! - Replace detectors after 5 years.
-Test function does not guarantee proper operation. - Make sure you use RV approved smoke detectors - they are different than residential ones. - Mac McCoy recommends the dual-sensor, battery-operated smoke alarm by Kidde, which uses both photoelectric and ionization sensors.
-This detects smoldering fires better.
+- Smoke, propane and carbon monoxide detectors need testing - they may not work! - Always replace detectors after 5 years.
+Test function does not guarantee proper operation. - Make sure you use RV approved smoke detectors

 Detection

 - Use tire monitors many fires start from undetected blown tires - Experts say that in an RV you have 90 seconds before the fire is uncontrollable.
 You must be able to knock it down fast.